 Introduction

 Now there’s a bit of preparation to do.
 But don’t worry, if you have a decent internet connection and a minimally functioning computer, you’ll start writing code in a few hours.
-You do need space in your computer.
+You do need space in your machine.
 If you install the .NET environment and run out of space, your experience will be painful.
-In that case, free some space, upgrade your hard drive or invest in a new computer.
+In that case, free some space up, upgrade your hard drive or invest in a new computer.

 Code Editor

-The first thing you’ll need is Visual Studio, which is the IDE used in most companies that use .NET C#.
-It’s totally possible to use other editors such as the super popular Visual Studio Code.
-I suggest you use Visual Studio because it’s specially designed to work with .NET, but it’s totally up to you.
+The first thing you’ll need is Visual Studio (VS), which is the IDE used in most companies that use .NET C#.
+It’s totally possible to use other editors such as the super popular Visual Studio Code (VSC).
+I suggest you use VS because it’s specially designed to work with .NET, but it’s totally up to you.

-However, you’ll need to watch many tutorials online to close your knowledge gaps and most of them use Visual Studio.
-Dealing with the project structure in .NET can be a bit confusing in the beginning, so having juggle different editors can add to the confusion.
-With some experience you’ll be able to use Visual Studio Code or other editors if you really want to.
+However, you’ll need to watch many tutorials online to close your knowledge gaps and most of them use VS. Dealing with the project structure in .NET can be a bit confusing in the beginning, so having juggle different editors can add to the confusion.
+With some experience you’ll be able to use VSC or other editors if you really want to.

-On the other hand, a good reason to use Visual Studio Code instead would be if you have a computer that’s too slow or doesn’t have too much space.
-Visual Studio Code is way lighter and needs less memory to run.
+On the other hand, a good reason to use VSC instead would be if you have a computer that’s too slow or doesn’t have too much space.
+VSC is much lighter and uses less memory to run.
+Additionally, if you're on a Mac, VS will be retired in August, so unless you use a paid IDE such as JetBrains' Rider, you'll have to use VSC.

 .NET Environment